Everything you ever wanted to know about our famous Leonidas Belgian chocolate and more.

 - Mendiants - Due to their thin flat shape these chocolates are packaged in a certain way to avoid damage in transit.

 - Powdered Pyramid Truffles - Due to the nature of these truffles (powder transferring), they have to be packaged separately.

 - Coupes - These are smaller in size than most chocolates we sell, causing them to move about in transit

 Please note we will endeavour to fit as many requested as possible up to the maximum box weight.
 Please also note that all of these chocolates are available separately.

-You can change (or cancel) your order providing your order has not already been processed or dispatched.
-Contact us by telephone 01534 8738343 as soon as possible and we do our best to sort it out for you.
+You can cancel your order providing it has not already been dispatched.
 You cannot do this online, unfortunately.

 All of our traditional Belgium Ballotin Chocolate Boxes can be gift wrapped, you can choose between different wrappings and we also have seasonal variations.
 All wrapped boxes are finished off with a hand tied luxury Leonidas ribbon.